Lecture 5

 str_c("Data", "Analytics", sep = "!")

-• A parameter is a name given to an expected function argument.
+• A parameter is the name that represents an expected argument in the function definition.

-• A default argument is a fallback value that R passes to a parameter if the function invocation does not explicitly provide one.
+• A default argument is a value that R automatically uses for a parameter if no value is provided when calling the function.

 Math Algebra